sgsinclair/Voyant/README.md

 Voyant Tools is an open-source project and the code is available through [GitHub](http://github.com/sgsinclair/Voyant).
 The code is under a [GPL3 license](http://www.gnu.org/licenses/gpl-3.0.en.html) and the content of the web application is under a [Creative Commons By Attribution license](https://creativecommons.org/licenses/by/4.0/).

 # Voyant Tools 2.0
-The currently available version of [Voyant Tools](http://voyant-tools.org/) is 1.0 but version 2.0 is in active development and is expected to replace 1.0 in the first half of 2015.
-Voyant Tools 2.0 is a complete rewrite that is focused on better performance and scalability, as well as improved functionality (such as more powerful search).
+The currently available version of [Voyant Tools](http://voyant-tools.org/) is 2.0.
+It isa complete rewrite that is focused on better performance and scalability, as well as improved functionality (such as more powerful search).
+Voyant 3.0 is expected by 2020.

 ## Releases

-* Dec 3, 2014 - 2.0 M1 (Preview Release): Initial Release
+For a somewhat more detailed overview of releases please see [VoyantServer releases](https://github.com/sgsinclair/VoyantServer/releases)

 ##  Known Issues
 * several skins and tools are not yet implemented
-* tool help, options, and exporting not yet available
+* Voyant slows down as the index grows

 ##  Road Map
-* restore full functionality and backwards compatibility with Voyant Tools 1.0 (winter 2015)
+* new architecture to better support distributed indices (multiple users)
+* update code to latest version of Lucene
+* integrate some language-specific functionality such as part-of-speech tagging
+* add functionality for word groups
-* resume development of Voyant Notebooks (summer 2015)
+* resume development of Spyral (Voyant Notebooks)

 # Credits